 If you are really interested in this stuff, nothing beats reading the real thing.
 They’re not too hard to find if you’re persistent.
 To give you a head start, I’ve included a Resources page with some suggestions on how to find old Lampoon stuff.
 Please refrain from sending me queries regarding back issues or other items.
 I’m not a dealer or an expert on collecting.

 If you’re a fan of the later years, be patient.
 Although my favorite period was the early years, a lot of people have expressed interest in later stuff.
-Eventually, I plan to add at least some information on my site covering the “post-golden years.”
+Eventually, I hope to add at least some information on my site covering the “post-golden years.”

 So sit back, crack open a beer, get comfortable, and enjoy the best years of the National Lampoon.
 And if your boss happens to walk by, just press the Panic Button*, and you’ll be whisked away to a more reputable location on the Web.
 (You’ll have to explain the rest.
 Sorry.)